 Poultry farms take care of their chickens but don’t take care of their workers

-The poultry farms investigated included Tyson foods, Perdue Farms, Sanderson farms and Pilgrim’s Pride.
+The poultry farms investigated in the report included Tyson foods, Perdue Farms, Sanderson farms and Pilgrim’s Pride.
 This industry made $32.7 billion in 2014 and each year the profits have been increasing.
 Yet little is spent on improving the working environment or offering health benefits to these workers.

 “The top four companies produce hundreds of different products, and market under at least 30 different brand names.
 Perdue sells 213 poultry products under their Perdue brand.
 Tyson sells 97 products under their Tyson brand (and many more under other brands), Pilgrim’s sells 54, and Sanderson Farms sells 49 different products, “ the report says.